National Eucharistic Revival:

 Programs at St. James:

-- Taizé Prayer will take place on the first and third Fridays of each month at 1:00 p.m.
-The next dates are March 15; April 5 and 19; and June 7 and 21.
+• The Taizé Prayer is facilitated on the 1st and 3rd Friday of the month at 1:00 p.m..
 Taizé Prayer was developed by an ecumenical community of monks in Taizé, France.
-It consists of readings and prayers interspersed with quiet, repetitive songs in a room lit by candlelight.
-It is a good way to quiet your soul and psyche after a busy day.
+It consists of readings and prayers interspersed with quiet, repetitive songs—a good way to quiet your soul and psyche after a busy day.

 Victims Assistance: